sabn0/ParsedToPlot-Rs/README.md

 ```

 Those will save png images of constituency trees drawn for the inputs in constituencies.txt, in an Output dir.
+The dependency equivalent is similar.

 ###  String reconstruction

 As of version 0.2.0 you can create a string from a built structure, tree or Vec<Token>.
 This can be useful, for example,
 to assert the built tree made from a string x, by making sure that x = Structure2String(String2Structure(x)).
-For example, on a dependency string (the constituency equivalent is similar) :
+For example, on a dependency string (constituency equivalent is similar):

 ```rust
 //  0   The the det _   _   1   det   _   _